-I replied, “I’ll write a post on this but it all depends on room, country and services.
-I don’t always get my room serviced but when I do I tip about $5 a day and leave it under the pillow so minibar people don’t snag it.”
+I replied that it all depends on the room, country and services.
+I don’t always get my room serviced but when I do, I tip about $5 a day and leave it under the pillow so minibar people don’t snag it.

 How Much To Tip

 If you’re traveling around the US, then I would leave between $3 and $10 a day, depending on the hotel category and the size of the room.
 I sometimes leave Starbucks gift cards, which I keep in my carry-on, usually to thank gate agents or flight attendants but when I run out of cash, I will leave them for housekeeping.